bantolov/RhetosWorkshop/Day1/day1.md

    to be written in "flat" format, without nested statements.
    * Use the "nested" format in future development.
-     The "flat" format is rarely used in practice, but this exercise helps to understand how Rhetos looks at the statements in DSL scripts.
+     The "flat" format is rarely used in practice, but this exercise helps to understand how Rhetos framework looks at the statements in DSL scripts.

 ## Data model and relationships